 In December 2020, the Consolidated Appropriations Act, 2021 (CAA) was signed into law which included additional COVID-19 related relief.
 The CAA substantially and retroactively expended the Employee Retention Tax Credit (ERTC) for eligible companies.
 Under the revised terms of the ERTC, companies are eligible to claim the payroll tax credit if the company was fully or partially suspended by a COVID-19 government order or if calendar 2021 gross receipts were less than 20% compared to the same quarter in 2019.
-For the period January 1, 2021, through September 30, 2021, the Company qualified for \$6,876,330 in payroll tax credits.
-The Company received \$2,664,654 during 2022 and \$1,644,793 during 2021.
-The remaining uncollected balance has been recorded as a receivable (included in other receivables) on the accompanying combined balance sheets of \$2,566,883 and \$5,231,537 as of December 31, 2022 and 2021, respectively, and a reduction to operating expenses of \$6,873,073 for the year-ended December 31, 2021, on the accompanying combined statements of income.
+For the period January 1, 2021, through September 30, 2021, the Company qualified for \$6,876,330 in payroll tax credits in 2021.
+The uncollected balance has been recorded as a receivable (included in other receivables) on the accompanying combined balance sheets of \$1,027,170 and \$2,566,883 as of December 31, 2023 and 2022, respectively.